-Paris is one of the most scenic cities in the world.
-With the river Seine running through the city and a couple of small islands dotting the center, the bridges of Paris connect the city’s different neighborhoods and quartiers.
+With the river Seine running through center of Paris and a couple of small islands dotting its path, it is the bridges that connect the city’s different neighborhoods and quartiers.

-Some of these stunning bridges have been around for more than 600 years and are still in use today.
+Visitors to Paris are always surprised to find out that some of these stunning bridges have been around for more than 600 years, and are still in use today.
 On the other hand, some of the other bridges are less than a ten years old.
-They are a vital part of the city and among its most iconic landmarks, with each bridge having a story to tell about the city’s history.

-So let’s explore the most interesting facts about the bridges of Paris, shall we?
+Each bridge tells a story about the city’s history, and goodness there are quite a few stories to tell.
+So let’s explore the most interesting facts about the bridges in Paris, shall we?
 Allons-y!

 1. There are 37 bridges in Paris that cross the Seine river.